wongwaituck/javaly-test-api/README.md

 ##Lifecycle:

-1. User code is injected into MethodHolder.java (TODO)
+1. User code is injected into MethodHolder.java
 2. Test code is injected into StagingMethodTest.java with testwriter.js
 3. Compile
 4. Execute TestEngine and retrieve output JSON from SysOut